Walter Hayman

-Walter Kurt Hayman FRS (6 January 1926 – 1 January 2020) was a British mathematician known for contributions to complex analysis.
+Walter Kurt Hayman FRS (formerly Haymann; 6 January 1926 – 1 January 2020) was a British mathematician known for contributions to complex analysis.
 He was a professor at Imperial College London.

 Life and work

 Hayman was born in Cologne, Germany, the son of Roman law professor Franz Haymann (1874-1947) and Ruth Therese Hensel, daughter of mathematician Kurt Hensel.
-He was a great-grandson of acclaimed composer Fanny Mendelssohn.
+He was a great-great-grandson of acclaimed composer Fanny Mendelssohn.
 Because of his Jewish heritage, he left Germany, then under Nazi rule, alone by train in 1938.
 He continued his schooling at Gordonstoun School, and later at St John's College, Cambridge under John Edensor Littlewood and his doctoral advisor Mary Cartwright.
 He taught at King's College, Newcastle, and the University of Exeter.

-In 1947, he married Margaret Riley Crann: together, they founded the British Mathematical Olympiad.
+In 1947, he married Margaret Riley Crann after they met at a Quaker meeting.
+Together, they founded the British Mathematical Olympiad.
+The pair had three daughters, including the peace activist Carolyn Hayman and the filmmaker Sheila Hayman.

 He is known for his asymptotic results in Bieberbach conjecture in 1955, and for Hayman's alternatives in Nevanlinna Theory.
 His work with Wolfgang Fuchs gave a solution to an inverse problem of the Nevanlinna theory for entire functions, predating David Drasin's 1976 work.